Where Are the Concorde Planes Now?

 Rising competition from more fuel-efficient aircraft, such as the Boeing 747, also made the Concorde seem like an expensive and high-risk option for airlines.
 The 1973 oil crisis made airlines even more cautious.

 The consortium behind the Concorde's development received options for more than 100 aircraft during the early days.
 The consortium built only 14 production models.

 Flying at twice the speed of sound while giving passengers a luxury experience are some of the reasons for the fame of the Concorde.

 Economic problems and increasing competition from more efficient aircraft meant the end of the aircraft's history.
-But even though the legendary supersonic aircraft may not be seen in the air again, there are still places where you can enjoy it.
+But even though the legendary supersonic plane may not be seen in the air again, there are still places where you can enjoy it.

 Join the newsletter to receive the latest updates in your inbox.